Skip main navigation

 The Benefits of Healthy Social Ties

 Social fitness involves building and maintaining healthy social connections with others.
-Having close relationships with family members, friends, coworkers and other service members is important.
-When you have healthy relationships, you are more likely to feel supported and you are more equipped to focus on your military duties.
+Having close relationships with family members, friends, coworkers, and other service members is beneficial.
+When you feel supported in meaningful relationships, you are more equipped to focus on your military duties.

 Strong friendships are also good for your overall health and may help: